22TAUSIF/Excel-projects/README.md

-# 2. Vrinda Store Data Analysis project
+# 3. Vrinda Store Data Analysis project

 The objective of the report -
 Vrinda store wants to create an annual sales report for 2022. so that, Vrinda can understand their customers and get more sales in 2023.

 ## Sample Questions
   1. Compare the sales and orders using a single chart.
-  2. which month got the highest sales and orders.
+  2. Which month had the highest sales and orders?
   3. who purchased more- men or women in 2022.
   4. what are the different order statuses in 2022?
   5. list the top 10 states contributing to the sales.
   6. Relation between age and gender based on number of orders.
-  7. which channel is contributing to maximum sales.
+  7. Which channel contributes to maximum sales?
   8. Highest selling category.

 ## Sample Insights